dunglas/frankenphp/docs/laravel.md

 * `--poll`: Use file system polling while watching in order to watch files over a network
 * `--log-level`: Log messages at or above the specified log level

-> Note: When using Laravel Octane environment variables will not be respected in your Caddyfile, instead Laravel Octane will add envrionment variables into the FrankenPHP process based on the above arguments.
-[See how here](https://github.com/laravel/octane/blob/2.x/src/Commands/StartFrankenPhpCommand.php#L92).

 Learn more about [Laravel Octane in its official documentation](https://laravel.com/docs/octane).

 ## Laravel Apps As Standalone Binaries